vmalloc/pytoggle/README.md

 # Using `pytoggle`

-`pytoggle` is a very simple utility meant to be used alongside other tools like `pythonbrew`.
+`pytoggle` is a very simple utility meant to be used alongside other tools like `pythonz`.
 It borrows the idea of [direnv](https://github.com/zimbatm/direnv) and adapts it to the problems discussed above.
 It is a "smart shortcut" that deduces the version of python you'd like to run and runs it for you.

 ## Step 1: Clone the Project